-"You are likely to see change in this organization," Epstein said on Monday.
+"You are likely to see change in this organization," Epstein said at the end of the season.
 "When you fall short of your goals and fail to perform at the biggest moments as dramatically as we did, it provides a real opportunity if you're willing to be honest with yourself and you're willing to take a hard look inside.

 "So, there will be an opportunity for change.
 We're not blowing anything up, per se.
 That's not the goal, but we're likely to see real change, real adjustments at various levels, most levels, of our baseball operation in some form or another."

 With that in mind, here is a FAQ-style look at the Cubs' roster as the offseason begins:

 Will any free agents get a qualifying offer?

 Due to the midseason trade to the Cubs, Castellanos is not eligible for a qualifying offer.
 Chicago felt picking up Hamels' one-year, $20 million team option for 2019 was good value, so there is a chance he will receive a qualifying offer, which would be worth $17.8 million for 2020.
 No one else on the list fits the bill.